TadayoshiOtsuka/gorei/README.md

 # Usage

-Go to the root of the project you want to replace.
+Go to the root of the project whose package name you want to replace.

 ```
 gorei <new package name>